 - (b) Pursuant to section 27-60-105, the office of behavioral health IN THE DEPARTMENT OF HUMAN SERVICES is the entity responsible for the oversight of restoration education and coordination of services necessary to competency restoration. - (3) (a) If the court finally determines PURSUANT TO SECTION 19-2.5-703 that the juvenile is incompetent to proceed and cannot be restored to competency, the court shall determine whether a management plan for the juvenile is necessary, taking into account the public safety and the best interests of the juvenile.
 If the court determines a management plan is necessary, the court shall develop the management plan after ordering that the juvenile be placed in the least-restrictive environment, taking into account the public safety and best interests of the juvenile.
 If the court determines a management plan is unnecessary, the court may continue any treatment or plan already in place for the juvenile.
-The management plan shall MUST, at a minimum, address treatment for the juvenile, identify the party or parties responsible for the juvenile, and specify appropriate behavior management tools, if they are not otherwise part of the juvenile's treatment. - (b) The management plan may include: - 23 (I) Placement options included in article 10 or 10.5 of title 27; 24 C.R.S.: - (II) A treatment plan developed by a licensed mental health professional; - (III) An informed supervision model;
+The management plan shall MUST, at a minimum, address treatment for the juvenile, identify the party or parties responsible for the juvenile, and specify appropriate behavior management tools, if they are not otherwise part of the juvenile's treatment. - (b) The management plan may include: - 26 (I) Placement options included in article 10 or 10.5 of title 27; 27 C.R.S.;